 The articles also cover what was the baby feeding strategy when our son was an infant, how we helped our baby burp, and our reaction toward spitting, vomiting and crying.
 How is the sleep cycle in the fourth trimester?
 Or, even how frequently should the diapers be changed?

-While an embryo/fetus is still developing, maternal nutrition is very important, especially considering that some of the products that adults consume can be very damaging to the baby’s health whilst in the uterus and later on in life.
-When Dear Son was in the tummy, I avoided all sorts of caffeine regardless of the source --- coffee, chocolate, or even ...Read More
+Maternal nutrition is very important while an embryo/fetus is still developing.
+Parents need to take extra caution considering that some of the products adults consume can be damaging to the baby’s health whilst in the uterus and later on in life.
+I avoided all sorts of caffeine when Dear Son was in the tummy.
+I avoided all sources of caffeine ...Read More

 Really?
 I said “Really” but I get it.
 There are times when depression kicks in easily after childbirth.
 Mind wants to take a little rest as well as the body.
 I do not drink.
 Therefore, alcohol was not a problem for me when I was breastfeeding Dear Son.
 In this article, I am documenting my two cents collected from the ...Read More

 Resources are abundant in the Internet.
 We now-a-days jump to the internet before speaking with anyone about anything.
 Our search spans from searching a place to finding online reviews to doing extensive research for educational materials to why our baby's poop is black. 🙂 We searched for many items related to our child over the last few years.
 I (Dear Mom) scrolled through many of ...Read More